UI Bakery Low-code platform

 Business outcomes

-Reached $1M+ ARR without external funding (2024 and growing).
+Reached $1M+ ARR without external funding (according opened info from 2024 and growing).

 Adopted by thousands of SMB and enterprise clients globally.